TheAssassin/ocs-manager/README.md

-# ocs-lib
+# ocs-manager
-a shared library to handle filemanagement and "apply"
+a tool to handle filemanagement and "apply"